Quantcast

 • On the first day of Rosh Hashanah, the Tashlich ceremony is performed.
 This involves visiting a body of fresh water to symbolically cast past sins away.

 • Spicy, sharp, or sour foods are avoided in favor of sweet delicacies, representing wishes for a sweet and pleasant year (not a bitter year).
-Nuts are also avoided.
+Some or all nuts are also avoided, depending on tradition.

 Rosh Hashanah Foods

-Food plays a large role in Rosh Hashanah tradition.
+Food plays a large role in the Rosh Hashanah tradition.
 Some of the symbolic foods include:

 • Apples dipped in honey (eaten on the first night)